WAP For Find Maximum Possible Combinations Of Triangle

 Alternative Way 2:

 This Java program takes an array of integers as input and then finds and prints a set of three integers from the array that can form a valid triangle based on the triangle inequality theorem.
-To form a triangle, the sum of the lengths of any two sides must be greater than the length of the third side.
+To create a triangle, the sum of the lengths of any two sides must be greater than the length of the third side.
 The program first reads the size of the array and the elements from the user and then checks for a valid triangle by iterating through the sorted array from the largest side to the smallest side.

 package com.softwaretestingo.interviewprograms;